This morning’s top pick is HEXO Corp. (NASDAQ:HEXO)

 Sponsored

-It is also essential to consider HEXO stock ratios like the price-to-sales ratio, which is 0.61 for the last year.HEXO’s price to book ratio for the most recent quarter was 0.21, resulting in an 8.06 price to cash per share for the period.
+As well, it is important to consider HEXO stock ratios such as price-to-sales, which is currently 0.64.HEXO’s price to book ratio for the most recent quarter was 0.30, resulting in an 1.44 price to cash per share for the period.

 How does HEXO Corp.
 (HEXO) stock rate among analysts?
 Buy, sell, or hold?